Isotel/mixedsim/models/README.md

   export NGSPICE_INPUT_DIR=<pointing to this directory>
 ```

-Or append this path (as relative) to the .spiceinit as in the motorforce
+Or append this path (as relative or absolute without trailing /) to the
-example:
+.spiceinit as in the motorforce example:

 ```
   set sourcepath = ( . models ../../../models )